dgoldsb/synergy-jointpdf/nicesources.md

 In general, the indegree of individual genes is low as well, meaning hub formation as in Barabasi-Albers networks is atypical.
 The Boolean function often consists predominantly of simple relations, such as gene A downregulates gene B \cite{lahdesmaki2003learning, schlitt2007current}.

+---

+BELANGRIJK

+discussiëren on: in fact I am seeing if the restraint to go fron network to trans table explaibs hiigher resiliencenand memory, and if it is paired with synergy.
+4 possible results: if synergy does not match the resukt it is not part of resilienvr and memory, id it does either positive result or negative with ansuggestion for further research: optimizing bron i networks

+krrn thesis: io heb twee modelleb, een supernaif en een een beetje naief, ik kihk of het verschil in eigebschappen de resilience en memory verklaard, en of sit verschil ook synergygerschio oplveret discussie beter synergy measure, for now fine

+pakket phaleb, final pickles